YourRoots Logo

 Children(s): Sarah Hewlett, John Hewlett, Alice Hewleit, Maggie Hewlett, Wallace Hewlett, Maud Hewlett, Mary Hewlett

-In 1871, Emma Swisher entered the world in Texas, born to James Monroe Swisher and Mary Ann Newman.
-Years later, Emma Swisher married George Thomas Hewlett, and the couple became parents to Sarah M "Sadie" Hewlett, John T (Jack) Hewlett, Alice Hewleit, Maggie Bell Hewlett, Wallace Hewlett, Maud Hewlett and Mary Emma Hewlett.
-Emma Swisher died in 1911 in Stephens County, Texas, USA.
+Emma Swisher was born in 1871 in Texas, the child of James Monroe Swisher and Mary Ann Newman.
+In 1880, Emma Swisher resided in Precinct 5, Travis, Texas, United States.
+In 1900, Emma Swisher resided in Justice Precinct 1, Stephens, Texas, USA.
+Emma Swisher married George Thomas Hewlett, and had children including Sarah M "Sadie" Hewlett, John T (Jack) Hewlett, Alice Hewleit, Maggie Bell Hewlett, Wallace Hewlett, Maud Hewlett, Mary Emma Hewlett.
+Emma Swisher passed away in 1911 in Stephens County, Texas, USA.

 Find more search results for Emma Swisher